-NOTE: This section is a duplicate of the "The Projection and the Projection Epoch Number" section of the "Machi: an immutable file store" design doc [5].
+NOTE: This section is a duplicate of the "The Projection and the Projection Epoch Number" section of [5].

 The projection data structure defines the current administration & operational/runtime configuration of a Machi cluster's single Chain Replication chain.
 Each projection is identified by a strictly increasing counter called the epoch projection number (or more simply "the epoch").